scadder2021/satellite_cybersec/README.md

 As shown in the block diagram above, the testbed is comprised of multiple Raspberry Pis simulating spacecraft subsystems (or "remote terminals" as per 1553) connected via Ethernet to a Xilinx Zynq ZC706 FPGA.
 The FPGA has an ARM processor running PetaLinux, a shared memory block, and a MicroBlaze processor (which will eventually run the security monitor).

+Within Vivado SDK, code must be uploaded to write 1553 data to the shared memory module where it can be read by the security monitor running on MicroBlaze processor.

 Information on replicating the FPGA design can be found on the previous team's wiki here: https://github.com/blue33p/Spacecraft-Cybersecurity-Testbed-Setup-FPGA-Xilinx-ZC706/wiki/Create-a-Testbed-using-Xilinx-ZC706

 # Attack Code

+Previous teams created a spoofing, replay, and DoS attacks (https://github.com/scadder-cu-boulder/spacecraft_cyberSec/tree/master/MIL_STD_1553_Simulation/Attack%20Simulator).
+These can be run by adding a string to binary converter function to make them compatible with the current code.
+Other attacks have been discussed, but not implemented.

 # Security Monitor

+Machine learning algorithms looking at specific feature of 1553 data were tested again packet captures of normal and malicious traffic with some success.